Updated 5th April 2022

 Participation in this event is free of charge, however, registration is required.

-See below for an overview of the agenda, as well as the registration form and the list of speakers.
+See below for an overview of the agenda, as well as the list of speakers.

 |10:30 – 10:35||Welcome and Opening||Diarmuid O Connor, LSE

 Jorge Martins, PDMFC